 Accessories include a GeckoLink module that provides Ethernet and WiFi networking, external USB backup storage, and a SeedLink server for ease of data integration into existing networks.

-Pricing for the Gecko Pro series of digital sensors starts at around USD $5000 and deliveries begin Q1 2020.
+Pricing for the Gecko Pro series of digital sensors starts at around USD $5000.
 Email email@example.com for more information.